JevinJ/PhotogrammetryAutomation/README.md

 # PhotogrammetryAutomation
-API to automate remesh, unwrap, pack, cage creation, and texture baking in Blender.
+API to automate remesh, unwrap, pack, cage generation, and texture baking in Blender.